Electric (Leila K song)

-"Electric" is a song recorded by Swedish artist Leila K. It is produced by Denniz Pop and Max Martin, and released as a single in late 1995.
-In 1996, it was included on her third album, Manic Panic.
-The chorus is sung by Swedish singer Jessica Folcker.
-The single peaked at number 2 in Finland, number 8 in Sweden and number 37 in Belgium.
-On the Eurochart Hot 100, it reached number 86.
-Outside Europe, it was a Top 20 hit in Israel, peaking at number 18.
+"Electric" is a song recorded and co-written by Swedish artist Leila K. It is produced by Denniz Pop and Max Martin, and released as a single in late 1995 by Mega Records.
+In 1996, it was included on Leila K's third album, Manic Panic (1996).
+The chorus is performed by Swedish singer Jessica Folcker.
+The single was a top-10 hit in both Finland and Sweden, peaking at numbers two and eight.
+In Israel and Belgium, it was a top-20 and top-40 hit, reaching numbers 18 and 37.
+On the Eurochart Hot 100, "Electric" peaked at number 86 in March 1996.
+The music video for the song was directed by Ragnar Jansson and nominated for a Swedish Dance Award in 1997.

 Composition

 The song's chorus has the same melody as Shannon's 1984 dance hit "Give Me Tonight".
 Chris Barbosa and Ed Chisolm share songwriting credits for the song.
 In the 2020 book, Move Your Body (2 The 90s): Unlimited Eurodance, writer Juha Soininen noted, "It also breaks the pattern of male raps: Leila raps and Jessica Folcker has the refrain.
-In its ferocity and aggressiveness, it encapsulates the best sides of eurodance."
+In its ferocity and aggressiveness, it encapsulates the best sides of Eurodance."

 Critical reception

-Pan-European magazine Music & Media wrote that the Denniz Pop-produced song "shows that Leila K is still "The First Lady Of Rap"."
+Pan-European magazine Music & Media wrote that the Denniz Pop-produced song "shows that Leila K is still "The First Lady of Rap"."
+In September 2024, Swedish national radio Sveriges Radio P3 ranked "Electric" among the world's 300 best songs.

 Music video

-The music video for "Electric" was directed by Ragnar Jansson.
-In the video, Leila K and Jessica Folcker are dancing in a factory setting.
-Two kendōka practice kendo.
+The accompanying music video for "Electric" was directed by Ragnar Jansson.
+In the video, Leila K and Jessica Folcker are dancing in a factory setting where two kendōka practice kendo.
 It was nominated for a Swedish Dance Award in 1997.